 Peru is one of the main leaders in terms of culinary destinations, all this thanks to a continuous revolution in the gastronomic sector.
-Due to the numerous foreign influences that mix with the traditional styles of Peru, a wide spectrum of unique flavors and dishes have emerged.
+Due to the numerous foreign influences that mixed with the traditional styles of Peru, a wide spectrum of unique flavors and dishes have emerged.
 Within Peru, you will be able to appreciate a great variety of unique flavors, especially in Lima, considered the culinary epicenter of the country.
 With so many internationally renowned restaurants and delicious dishes, it is normal to want to experience the best of Peru.
-And together with colleagues from Machu Travel Peru, we know how fun it can be to explore new flavors, so we would like to tell you a little about the best fusion food to try around.
+And together with colleagues from Machu Travel Peru, we know how fun it can be to explore new flavors, so we would like to tell you a little about the best Peruvian fusion food to try around.

-Fusion cuisine is a concept that is not widely understood both among locals and foreigners.
-The word fusion is applied to the act of combining two elements or substances.
+Fusion cuisine is usually a concept that is not widely understood, both among locals and foreigners.
+The word fusion is typically applied to the act of combining two elements or substances.
 The term is applied not only in gastronomy, if not in other areas such as science.
 From the fusion of two metals to nuclear fusion.
 But in this case, the concept is applied to the fusion of two ideas to form a new concept.
-Fusion food is born where two or more culinary disciplines, techniques, and traditions create a new point of view.
+Peruvian fusion food is born where two or more culinary disciplines, techniques, and traditions create a new point of view.
 So fusion food is not the simple act of mixing selected ingredients for a dish.
 It is much more than that, it comes with the syncretism of cultures.

 Peru: One of the greatest exponents of fusion food

-It’s no wonder that contemporary traditional Peruvian food is taking the world by storm, as it reaches so many different cultures.
-All Peruvian cuisine is characterized by being composed of influences dating back to the arrival of the Spanish conquerors.
+It’s no wonder that contemporary traditional Peruvian food is taking the world by storm, as it reaches so many cultures.
+All Peruvian fusion food is characterized by being composed of influences dating back to the arrival of the Spanish conquerors.
 Before the arrival of the conquerors, the Andean diet focused on corn, potatoes, and beans.
 Peruvian cuisine as it is known today is a fusion between Inca roots, mixed with influences from all around the world.
 And along with these influences, a wide and colorful variety of dishes emerged, each with a unique story.
 Peruvian cuisine was born from the union of the different ingredients and culinary techniques, one of the most original fusion cuisines in the world.

 Peru is a world leader when it comes to fusion food.
 The cuisine mixes traditional Peruvian styles with the traditions of immigrants who came to our country.
 Fusion food mixes techniques, flavors, and ingredients from other countries.
 And in Peru, there are two main types of fusion food.
 The first type of fusion food originates from a foreign recipe.
 This recipe is usually replaced by Peruvian ingredients or includes them in a novelty fashion.
 And the same can happen but in reverse, that is, a Peruvian recipe with foreign ingredients.
 The second form arises from the creativity of contemporary Peruvian chefs or cooks.
 It can arise when inventing exquisite dishes where both foreign and Peruvian ingredients are used.